Optifast Review - 13 Things You Need to Know

 What Does Optifast Do?

 The Optifast weight management system may help people lose weight in a short period.
-Programs geared toward different age ranges are available as well as programs created specifically for people undergoing some weight loss treatments.
-Dieters on any one of the Optifast programs are required to consume primarily Optifast products during the main phase of the diet, which may last over six weeks.
+Programs geared toward different age ranges are available and programs created specifically for people undergoing some weight loss treatments.
+Dieters on any one of the Optifast programs are required to consume primarily Optifast products during the diet’s main phase, which may last over six weeks.

 The three Optifast phases include: